nshibanda/Java-spark-week-2/hero-squad/README.md

 **To access the code for learning:**

-1. Clone the repository: `git clone REPOLINK'
+1. Clone the repository: `git clone https://github.com/nshibanda/Java-spark-week-2.gitINK'
 2. Open the cloned code on IntelliJ IDEA.
 3. Run the code to view the output.